Being parents, we all want our kids to do well and achieve their goals.

 The book provides practical examples and activities for children to understand and implement these habits in their daily lives.

-It provides a roadmap for happiness and success by encouraging positive habits.
+Positive habits are encouraged, which provides a roadmap for happiness and success.

 It is a great tool for children to learn and practice habits that will help them become confident, resilient, and well-rounded